Gasoline demand spikes in several states after pipeline hack

-American drivers on the East Coast are filling up aggressively following a ransomware attack that shut down the Colonial Pipeline, a critical artery for gasoline.
+(CNN) -- A growing number of gas stations along the East Coast are without fuel as nervous drivers aggressively fill up their tanks following a ransomware attack that shut down the Colonial Pipeline, a critical artery for gasoline.
+The panic-buying threatens to exacerbate the supply shock.

+As of 2 pm ET Tuesday, 7.6% of gas stations in Virginia and 7.5% in North Carolina didn't have gasoline, according to outage figures reported by GasBuddy, an app that tracks fuel prices and demand.
+The Virginia figure was flat from 11 am ET, while North Carolina was up from 5.8% previously.

+Rising outages are also being reported at gas stations in Georgia (5.2%), Florida (2.7%) and South Carolina (2.9%), according to GasBuddy, which collects user reports and shares the information with the government during emergencies.

 "I got scared that I could not go to work or take my daughters to school," Florida resident Linderly Bedoya told CNN on Tuesday.
 "All the gas stations in my area were without gas and when I finally found one I had to stay an hour in line and I had to fill up with the premium unleaded."